 The shooter entered the classroom, where he was a student, at around 1:30 p.m., Skorik said.

 Marinette Schools Superintendent Tim Baneck said the student started class without any weapons.
-He asked to use the restroom, and when he returned he was carrying the duffel bag containing the two guns and ammunition, Baneck said.
+He then asked to use the restroom, and when he returned he was carrying the duffel bag containing the two guns and ammunition, Baneck said.

 Campbell said the class was watching a movie when the gunman shot the projector, then fired a second round.
 He had two handguns and refused to let anyone leave, Campbell said.
 He demanded everyone dump their cell phones in the center of the room.
 When the gunman's own cell phone rang, the boy snapped it in half, Campbell said.